 The recommended amount of personal liability coverage is $2 million, but some policies will offer $1 million.
 When it comes to content insurance, your coverage is determined by how expensive it would be to replace all your belongings in the event of theft or damage.

 Many people underestimate how much contents insurance they need, so it’s worthwhile to take the time to make a list of items in each room of your home and their approximate replacement value.
 Make sure you include small but expensive items like jewelry and electronics, as well as large items like furniture and rugs.
 You’ll be surprised how quickly it adds up!
 Most contents insurance coverage starts around $25,000, but you may need $50,000 or more depending on your personal property.

 While an event that would force you to replace all your personal property is unlikely to happen it’s not impossible.
 And if such an event does occur, you’ll be distressed enough without the financial burden of trying to replace everything you own.
 Renter’s insurance is a worthy financial investment that can help you avoid major financial setbacks and debt.

 How much does tenant insurance cost?

 Tenant insurance is typically very affordable, but it depends on the size and location of your home and the value of your personal property.
-A renter’s insurance policy with Apollo Insurance starts at $17/month, whereas Square One Insurance offers tenant insurance quotes as low as $12/month.
+A renter’s insurance policy with APOLLO Insurance starts at $19/month, whereas Square One Insurance offers tenant insurance quotes as low as $12/month.

 Either way, it’s worth the measly monthly cost.
 Think about it: you can get thousands of dollars of contents insurance coverage and millions of dollars of personal liability insurance coverage for only a few hundred dollars per year.
 The peace of mind is more than worth the price, and if you ever have to file an insurance claim, you’ll be glad you have coverage.